The microbiota of dogs being treated for congenital porto-systemic shunt

 In the dog, the most common cause of hepatic encephalopathy can be traced to the presence of a congenital porto-systemic shunt, that is, anabnormality present from birth in which one or more vessels convey blood flow from the intestine directly into the systemic circulation without passing through the filter represented by the liver parenchyma.
 Whenever possible, with the intent to promote portal blood flow and improve liver function, surgery is the treatment of choice.
 In terms of medical therapy, the approach aims to reduce enteric toxin production and absorption and involves the use of a low-protein diet and the administration of lactulose, antibiotics, anticonvulsants, and probiotics.

-It should be pointed out that, in humans, the link between the gut microbiota, chronic hepatopathy, and hepatic encephalopathy has been the focus of numerous studies that have revealed the rhe primary role played by ammonia produced by the breakdown of amino acids and revealed significant differences in the composition of intestinal microflora that could fuel symptoms, for example, by altering barrier function or through an increase in urease-producing bacteria.
+It should be pointed out that, in humans, the link between the gut microbiota, chronic hepatopathy, and hepatic encephalopathy has been the focus of numerous studies that have pointed to theprimary role played by ammonia produced by amino acid degradation and revealed significant differences in the composition of the gut microflora that could fuel symptoms, for example, by altering barrier function or through an increase in urease-producing bacteria.
 So much so that we speculate that manipulation of the gut microbiota may improve the management of these patients.

 For the dog, the data are still to be considered “in progress,” but all indications are that medical treatment of porto-systemic shunts-usually long-term-may interfere with the composition of the microbiota, leading to protracted dysbiosis, with all that this implies on the animal’s condition.
 Testing this hypothesis was a U.S. prospective cohort study , published in the journalFrontiers in Veterinary Science.